kkato/blog-hugo/content/about.md

 draft: false
 ---

-I am a Cloud Engineer / DevOps Engineer / SRE with experience in Kubernetes, PostgreSQL, AWS, and Terraform.
+I am a Infrastrcture Enginner with experience in Kubernetes, PostgreSQL, AWS, Terraform, and Go.

+I am interested in contributing to OSS.

+In my free time, I like to go bouldering, cooking, and travelling.

 ## Experience
 | Period            | Position                          |